TolgaTatli/Moon/_posts/2016-05-13-phaser-tips-post.md

 - When you need to set a property on all children in a Group, don't use a loop, simply use setAll.
 {% highlight javascript %}
     group.setAll("property.evenSubPropertiesAreSupported", value);
 {% endhighlight %}

+- Need the benefits of using a sprite as a container and a group just wont cut it?
+Use a blank sprite!
+{% highlight javascript %}
+    //This leaves the sprite frame, sprite sheet ID, and parent group blank;
+    //Adding the sprite to the world.
+    var sprite = game.add.sprite(0, 0);

+    //This leaves the sprite frame, and sprite sheet ID blank;
+    //Adds the sprite to the specified group. var group = game.add.group();
+    var sprite = game.add.sprite(0, 0, undefined, undefined, group)
+{% endhighlight %}

+- Destroying an object in the onComplete callback of a tween being performed on the object will cause undefined errors.
+You can either kill the object (does not destroy the object or remove it from memory), or use a very slight timeout before calling destroy.
+{% highlight javascript %}
+    //What does this mean? refer to the above tip! var sprite = game.add.sprite(0, 0);

+    //Causes the error
+    game.add.tween(sprite).to({ alpha: 0 }, 1000).onComplete.addOnce(sprite.destroy, this);

+    //Kill method
+    game.add.tween(sprite).to({ alpha: 0 }, 1000).onComplete.addOnce(sprite.kill, this);

+    //Timeout method
+    game.add.tween(sprite).to({ alpha: 0 }, 1000).onComplete.addOnce(function () {
+        sprite.exists = false;
+        setTimeout(sprite.destroy, 10);
+    }, this);
+{% endhighlight %}